Overview of module package AD 2000 / Section S

 - Determination of a fictitious spare strength for additional loads of nozzles

-- Check of the conditions under which the stress analysis is
+- Checking the conditions under which stress determination is permissible

-permissible according to the methods in the AD-Merkblatt S3.6, section
+according to the methods specified in AD 2000 Merkblatt S3.6,

-Some problems in pressure vessel design cannot or only insufficiently
+Some problems of pressure vessel design cannot be solved sufficiently

-We offer an integrated FE calculation for several standard problems like
+LV offers an integrated FE calculation for standardizable problems

-nozzles with external loads on cylindrical shells or domed heads.
+such as nozzles with external loads on cylindrical shells

 Module package AD 2000 / Section S incl.
 Material Database

 The calculations can also be performed according to the corresponding EURONORM.

 This post is also available in: